-Figure 9 shows the number of influenzapositive specimens tested by subtype and lab event date.\
+Figure 9 shows the number of influenzapositive specimens tested by subtype and lab event date.

-In recent weeks, the most common influenza subtype detected at BPHL statewide has been influenza A (H3).
-Seasons in which A (H3) viruses predominate have been associated with more severe illness in young children and adults ≥65 years old.
+The most common influenza subtype detected at BPHL statewide for the 2016-17 influenza season has been influenza A (H3).
+Seasons in which A (H3) viruses predominate are associated with more severe illness in young children and adults ≥65 years old.